Al-Shafi'i: Departure to Baghdad and Egypt

+Modern scholarship notes that al-Shāfiʿī's final settlement in Egypt likely reflected both intellectual and social pressures encountered in the Ḥijāz and Baghdad, where Mālikī and Ḥanafī circles predominated.
+In Fusṭāṭ, he was able to articulate what later Shāfiʿī scholars termed his "new doctrine" (al-madhhab al-jadīd), revising aspects of his earlier legal positions developed in Iraq and consolidating his mature legal methodology.

 Connection with the family of Muhammad

 In 814 CE, al-Shafi'i decided to leave Baghdad for Egypt.
 The precise reasons for his departure from Iraq are uncertain, but it was in Egypt that he would meet another tutor, al-Sayyidah Nafisah, who would also financially support his studies, and where he would dictate his life's works to students.
 Several of his leading disciples would write down what al-Shafi'i said, who would then have them read it back aloud so that corrections could be made.
 Al-Shafi'i biographers all agree the legacy of works under his name are the result of those sessions with his disciples.

 Through Muhammad's grandson Hasan ibn Ali, Nafisah was a descendant of Muhammad, and she married another descendant of Muhammad, Ishaq al-Mu'tamin.
 Ishaq was the son of Ja'far al-Sadiq, a teacher of al-Shafi'i's teachers Malik ibn Anas, as well as Abu Hanifah.
 Thus, all of the four major imams of Sunni jurisprudence—Abu Hanifah, Malik, his student al-Shafi'i, and his student Ahmad—are connected to Ja'far al-Sadiq, who was from the household of Muhammad, whether directly or indirectly.